markrusselldev/odin-calc/README.md

 - Uses actual runes to spell out a hidden message (unless you read runes!).
 - The hidden message is revealed when the calculator is "turned on" and the letters magically change to English.
 - It lights up with the firey magic of ODIN and Asgard.
-- Awesome Audio: **warning** Having your audio enabled is recommended.
+- Awesome Audio: **Please Note**, enabling your audio is recommended.
 But, you may regret it if it's too loud.

 ### Unicode Rune Chart